lightstep/cloud-native-observability/03 - anatomy-of-observability.md

-to how much data is being emitted to the storage engine, as it doesn't necessarily know about the different types of signals and can't make intelligent decisions about how or where to store things (i.e., moving useful-but-not-critical log or trace data to cool storage rather than keeping it warm)
+to how much data is being emitted to the storage engine, as it doesn't necessarily know about the different types of signals and can't make intelligent decisions about how or where to store things (i.e., moving useful-but-not-critical log or trace data to cold storage rather than keeping it warm)

 In practice, rather than trying to genericize telemetry signals, it can be more